sasip-climate/catalog-shared-data-SASIP/README.md

 Here you will find all the informations on the data that are shared among SASIP participants.
 The datasets are physically stored on a SUMMER storage unit provided by UGA and paid by SASIP.

-## How to get access to the SUMMER storage

-  - if you are working on Université Grenoble Alpes campus you can access it through a NFS mounting on your workstation, please send your IP address to data(at)sasip-climate.com to put you on the list
-  - through your GRICAD account, more informations [here](https://github.com/sasip-climate/catalog-shared-data-SASIP/blob/main/gricad.md)
-  - for download only : https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/SASIP/catalog.html, more informations on how to download multiples files are [here](https://github.com/sasip-climate/catalog-shared-data-SASIP/blob/main/download-opendap.md)

 ## What is available on the SUMMER storage

 Here is a curated list of the data shared :